Closed until Saturday, Schedule a callback

 How long is there to pay back equity release on death?

-Typically, the executor of your estate will have 12 months to pay back the lifetime mortgage upon you or the last remaining applicants’ death, by selling the home on the market.
+Typically, the executor of your estate will have 12 months to pay back the lifetime mortgage upon the last remaining applicants’ death, by selling the home on the market.

 Interest will continue to accrue on the lifetime mortgage until the plan is settled in full.
-When the lifetime mortgage is repaid, estate agents and solicitor fees will also be paid, along with your beneficiaries.
+When the lifetime mortgage is repaid, estate agents and solicitor fees will also be paid, any remaining funds belong to your beneficiaries.

 Will my house need to be sold to pay back my lifetime mortgage?